 Emailing your preferred clients

 Create a list of clients you would like to work with.
-I went online and after hours of research, had my own list.
+I went online and after hours of research had my own list.
 It will depend on your niche and your readers.
 If you are a backpacker, then you would have better luck with backpacker hostels.
 If you prefer a combination of budget/luxury accommodation like me, then you need to prepare your list based on this.

 Every hotel website will have a ‘Contact Us’ section and this is where you can find Press/Marketing contact.
 If you do your research right, then tourism boards will also have a similar section.
 There are two ways of going about this.
 If you want to send a mail to everyone (mass mailing), then you can go ahead and do that.
-In my case, I preferred sending the mail only to couple of hotels per destination.
+In my case, I preferred sending the mail only to a couple of hotels per destination.
 I went through their reviews on TripAdvisor and Booking.com and selected only the ones which fitted my niche.
 I have seen that bigger hotels have more budgets and hence the chance of acceptance is higher.

 I loved this article by Julie on how she did it.
 I loved the tip about ‘All Opinions are My own ‘Location’ blog’.
-(However I did not find much success with this.)
+(However, I did not find much success with this.)

 Waiting for an Answer:

-Even if it is a rejection mail, respond to the hotel.
+Even if it is a rejection email, respond to the hotel.
 Some of the hotels were really rude but that does not matter.
 You have to be your charming best and you should always display professionalism.